syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Activate-a-Worksheet.md

 {% highlight vb %}
 Private Sub ActivateWorksheet()
-    Using excelEngine As ExcelEngine = New ExcelEngine() 'Instantiate the Application object.
+    Using excelEngine As ExcelEngine = New ExcelEngine() 'Instantiate the application object
         Dim application As IApplication = excelEngine.Excel

-        'Specify the template excel file path.
+        'Specify the template Excel file path
         Dim myPath As String = "d:\test\Sample.xlsx"

-        'Instantiate a New Workbook.
+        'Instantiate a new workbook
-        'Open the excel file.
+        'Open the Excel file
         Dim workbook As IWorkbook = application.Workbooks.Open(myPath)

-        'Activate the first worksheet by default.
+        'Activate the first worksheet by default
         workbook.Worksheets(0).Activate()

-        'Save as excel file.
+        'Save as Excel file
         workbook.SaveAs("d:\test1\XlsIOOutput_ActivateWorksheet.xlsx")
     End Using
 End Sub